Check out all of the possibilities available for 4-H teens 14 years of age and older!

 Achievement Awards & Trip Opportunities

 4-H youth who are 14-18 years old are eligible to apply for the Ohio 4-H State Achievement Awards.
-There are several categories.
 Awards are based on total leadership, community service, and project experiences in a certain program area.
-Youth need to fill out this application if they are interested in several state and national conferences along with the possibility of becoming a member of the State Junior Fair Board.
-Click here for the application!
+The Ohio Achievement Record is used as the selection tool for several local and state opportunities.

 Do you need to have some community service hours so you can graduate from high school?
 Well, let us know!
 The Extension Office has a variety of things that we could always have help with including: updating materials, organizing information, filing, collating, and putting together information for youth and families of Greene County 4-H. Call our office at 937-372-9971, ext.
 113 or 116 for more information.
 We would love to have your help!
 THANK YOU!